 Witnesses Report Schuler Was Remarkably Calm While Driving The Wrong Way

-Seeing someone speed the wrong way up the freeway would be terrifying, but details from witness reports make the Taconic State Parkway crash even more chilling.
-Schuler actually looked calm.
-She had her hands on the steering wheel at "ten and two" and stared straight ahead.
-Her expression was described as serene.
-It was as if she was completely unaware she was going the wrong way.
+During the Taconic State Parkway crash, eyewitnesses reported Schuler looked calm and in control of the Chevrolet TrailBlazer.
+Reportedly, she had her hands firmly on the steering wheel at "ten and two" while she stared straight ahead.
+Witnesses state her expression was “serene and oblivious” - as if she was completely unaware she was going the wrong way.

 Her Blood Alcohol Content Was Staggering

-Though Daniel Schuler would go on to contest the results, initial autopsy reports indicated Diane Schuler was heavily intoxicated at the time of the crash.
-Her blood alcohol level was 0.19, more than twice the legal limit of 0.08, and traces of THC were found in her body.
-This means Schuler could have ingested marijuana less than 15 minutes before getting on the road.
+Although Schuler’s husband, Daniel, contested the results, initial autopsy reports indicated Schuler was heavily intoxicated at the time of the crash.
+Her blood alcohol level was 0.19, more than twice the legal limit of 0.08.
+Medical examiners also found traces of THC in her system.

-Schuler Seemed Completely Fine Just 90 Minutes Before The Crash
+Schuler Seemed Fine Just 90 Minutes Before The Crash

 Daniel Schuler vehemently denied his wife drank or smoked marijuana before the crash.
 He claimed the couple had coffee in the morning and packed up the cars as usual.
-His attorney, Dominic Barbara, floated several ideas to explain Diane Schulers’s erratic behavior, insisting any suspicious toxicology reports could perhaps be caused by a medical issue.
+His attorney, Dominic Barbara, floated several ideas to explain Schulers’s erratic behavior, insisting a medical issue could have caused suspicious toxicology reports.